LAX - AUS

 LAX

-LAX terminals are in a U shape, making navigation easier.
-Allow extra time if switching terminals for your flight.
+LAX terminals are in a U shape, making navigation straightforward.
+Allow extra time for check-in and reaching your gate, especially for Delta flights.

 Read more about LAXby Stefanie Waldek